landgrab/landgrab/docs/CHECKOUT.md

 retrieved and its status checked.

 The user is redirected to the tile or project page, as appropriate.
-They will subsequently be prompted to claim (via the `checkout_claim_path`) the chosen tile, or another in the project.
+They will subsequently be prompted to claim the chosen tile, or any other within the project.

 Payment failure simply results in returning the user to checkout to retry.